Chronic kidney disease: Diagnosis

-Diagnosis of CKD is largely based on history, examination, and urine dipstick combined with the measurement of the serum creatinine level (see above).
+Diagnosis of CKD is largely based on history, examination, and urine dipstick combined with the measurement of the serum creatinine level.
 Differentiating CKD from acute kidney injury (AKI) is important because AKI can be reversible.
-One diagnostic clue that helps differentiate CKD from AKI is a gradual rise in serum creatinine (over several months or years) as opposed to a sudden increase in the serum creatinine (several days to weeks).
+One diagnostic clue that helps differentiate CKD from AKI is a gradual rise in serum creatinine (over several months or years) as opposed to a sudden increase in serum creatinine (several days to weeks).
 In many people with CKD, previous kidney disease or other underlying diseases are already known.
 A significant number present with CKD of unknown cause.

 Screening

 Screening those who have neither symptoms nor risk factors for CKD is not recommended.
 Those who should be screened include: those with hypertension or history of cardiovascular disease, those with diabetes or marked obesity, those aged > 60 years, subjects with African American ancestry, those with a history of kidney disease in the past, and subjects who have relatives who had kidney disease requiring dialysis.

 Screening should include calculation of the estimated GFR (eGFR) from the serum creatinine level, and measurement of urine albumin-to-creatinine ratio (ACR) in a first-morning urine specimen (this reflects the amount of a protein called albumin in the urine), as well as a urine dipstick screen for hematuria.

-The GFRis derived from the serum creatinine and is proportional to 1/creatinine, i.e. it is a reciprocal relationship; the higher the creatinine, the lower the GFR.
-It reflects one aspect of kidney function, how efficiently the glomeruli - the filtering units - work.
-Normal GFR is 90-120 ml/min.
-The units of creatinine vary from country to country, but since the glomeruli make up <5% of the mass of the kidney, the GFR does not indicate all aspects of kidney health and function.
+The GFR is derived from the serum creatinine and is proportional to 1/creatinine, i.e., it is a reciprocal relationship; the higher the creatinine, the lower the GFR.
+It reflects one aspect of kidney function, how efficiently the glomeruli – the filtering units – work.
+The normal GFR is >90 ml/min.
+The units of creatinine vary from country to country, but since the glomeruli comprise <5% of the mass of the kidney, the GFR does not indicate all aspects of kidney health and function.
 This can be done by combining the GFR level with the clinical assessment of the person, including fluid status, and measuring the levels of hemoglobin, potassium, phosphate, and parathyroid hormone.

 Ultrasound

 Kidney ultrasonography is useful for diagnostic and prognostic purposes in chronic kidney disease.
 Whether the underlying pathologic change is glomerular sclerosis, tubular atrophy, interstitial fibrosis, or inflammation, the result is often increased echogenicity of the cortex.
-The echogenicity of the kidney should be related to the echogenicity of either the liver or the spleen (Figure 22 and Figure 23).
-Moreover, decreased kidney size and cortical thinning are also often seen and especially when disease progresses (Figure 24 and Figure 25).
-However, kidney size correlates to height, and short persons tend to have small kidneys; thus, kidney size as the only parameter is not reliable.
+The echogenicity of the kidney should be related to the echogenicity of the liver or the spleen.
+Moreover, decreased kidney size and cortical thinning are often seen, especially when the disease progresses.
+However, kidney size correlates to height, and short persons tend to have small kidneys; thus, kidney size as the only parameter is unreliable.